SwifterSwift/SwifterSwift/CONTRIBUTING.md

 - All extensions should follow [Swift API Design Guidelines](https://developer.apple.com/videos/play/wwdc2016/403/)
 - Always declare extensions as **public**.
 - All extensions names should be as clear as possible.
-- All extensions should be well documented.
+- All extensions should be well documented. see [Adding documentation](#adding-documentation)
 - Avoid using custom classes and objects the goal for this library is to extend the standards types available natively in Swift, iOS, macOS, watchOS and tvOS.
 - extensions could be:
  	- enums